 Special care has been taken in the GIJTR documentation initiative to identify female leaders within the community and to train a group of them as documenters in preparation for community-led documentation missions.
 Trainings have been conducted by GIJTR partners, including the Public International Law and Policy Group (PILPG), initially in the camps, and as the COVID-19 crisis grew, through a local partner NGO, in parallel with public health initiatives in the camps.

-To further address this challenge of gender-based marginalization, in February 2019, GIJTR – through its Indonesian partner Asia Justice and Rights (AJAR), conducted two workshops with 20 Rohingya women in camps in Cox’s Bazar.
+To further address this challenge of gender-based marginalization, from 2019 to 2022, GIJTR – through its Indonesian partner Asia Justice and Rights (AJAR), conducted workshops with 100 Rohingya women in camps in Cox’s Bazar.
 The workshops provided space for women to share experiences, challenges and hopes for the future.
 Women expressed fear about what may happen to their children and were interested to learn more about everyday justice in the camps.
 Participants also expressed a willingness to share their experiences with the wider community, which some, as leaders of network sub-groups in the camps, are well-equipped to do.

-Despite the COVID-19 pandemic, GIJTR and AJAR have continued to work with Rohingya women throughout 2020, beginning with a February session on self-care to discuss issues of emotional balance and self-evaluation with 18 women.
-The session included relaxation techniques and self-care activities like reflexology.
-Many women reported being unable to sleep because of nightmares related to the trauma they have suffered.
+Many women reported being unable to sleep well because of nightmares related to the trauma they have suffered.
 After attending the workshops, participants described mental and physical improvements in their lives.
 One woman said, “I used to rarely leave my house.
 Now I am happy to join these meetings, share stories and experiences.”
-As a follow up, in March 2020, four surveys were conducted with over three dozen women in Rohingya camps to measure skills, motivations and expectations for future action.
-The reflections by these groups were used to gauge interest and will assist in the development of GIJTR’s work in the camps.